 Environmental mycologist / mushroom expert Paul Stamets says that mushrooms are almost human, or at least almost animals.
 They do not manufacture their own food like plants do.
 They must obtain food from outside sources the same as animals.
 Stamets’ TED talk “Six ways that mushrooms can save the world” is one of the most popular TED talks ever given, ranking in the top ten.

 Mushroom identification can be very difficult; witness the recent tragic death of a young child in BC from eating a deadly amanita mushroom.

 Without getting into too much detail about collecting, I think going on a mushroom tour, buying a reference guide, and finding someone to mentor you are the best things to do.
-Charles, my mushroom mentor on the weekend suggested the following procedure: after finding a mushroom that you can 100% identify, take a small piece and cook it.
+Charles Reuchel suggests the following precaution: after finding a mushroom that you can 100% identify, take a small piece and cook it.
 Wait for a week and make sure you’re not allergic to it or have identified it wrong.
 Observe where you picked the mushroom and go back the next year to see if it’s still there.
 In other words, don’t hurry home to cook and eat the mushrooms.
 Take your time and be careful.

 The best way that I have found to eat wild mushrooms is to buy them from Dan the Mushroom Man at the Vernon Farmers’ Market.
 They’re available fresh in season or dried.
 I like morels the best and they make a delicious wild mushroom soup.